 While all of the above-discussed milk types have their own environmental vices, none is more damaging than dairy milk.
 It surpasses all other plant-based milks in terms of the amount of water required, land usage and total greenhouse gas emissions per 200g of dairy milk.
 It takes roughly 131 liters of water and 1.81 m2 of land to obtain 200g of dairy milk.
 Coupled with 0.62 kg of emitted greenhouse gases, this makes dairy milk the least environmentally friendly option of all available types of milk.

-So… which plant-based milk is best for the environment?
+So… which is the most environmentally friendly plant-based milk?
 There’s no definite answer, but all of them are better than dairy milk, making it worth switching for the sake of a better future and the longevity of our Earth.